Distributions from discretionary trusts carry a repayable tax credit.

 Just like individuals, Trustees can take advantage of a tax free annual exemption.
-They are however only entitled to half of the regular allowance, £5,350.
-In some circumstances, where multiple trusts have been settled by the same person, the allowance is shared down to a minimum of £1,170.
+They are however only entitled to half of the regular allowance, £6,000.
+In some circumstances, where multiple Trusts have been settled by the same person, the allowance is shared down to a minimum of £1,200.

 One way of utilising the allowance is to sell and then buyback stocks and shares.
 This provides an opportunity to increase the base cost for future sales.
 The repurchase will need to be delayed for more than 30 days to benefit from this.